quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - specification.md

 dataset_rep
 ```

-And as before, we can reshape the dataset to take advantage of the xarray builtin utilities.
+And as before, we can reshape the dataset to take advantage of the xarray built-in utilities.

 ```{code-cell} ipython3
 dataset_gridded = dh.to_gridded_dataset(